 Writing and editing, various

-- Write, research, copyedit, line edit, and manage projects for a range of agencies, websites, magazines, books, and nonprofits, including Yahoo Shopping (product review website: writing and editing), Rightpoint (agency: copywriting and proofreading), Healthline (website: writing and editing both editorial and marketing materials), AWS (blog: writing), the Coalition for Rainforest Nations (nonprofit: project editor), and Melcher Media (book publisher: writer, line editor, copyeditor), among other duties.
+- Copyedit, line edit, proofread, write, research, and manage projects for a range of agencies, websites, magazines, books, and nonprofits, including Yahoo Shopping (product review website: writing and editing), Rightpoint (agency: copywriting and proofreading), Healthline (website: writing and editing both editorial and marketing materials), AWS (blog: writing), the Coalition for Rainforest Nations (nonprofit: project editor), and Melcher Media (book publisher: writing, editing, copyediting, proofreading).

 - For MongoDB, I edited case studies, customer success profiles, white papers, two-pagers, consumer marketing blog posts, opinion pieces, emails, and social copy.

 - I’ve edited, copyedited, or ghost-written nearly two dozen books.

 - Healthline: What Really Happens When You Come to Work Sick